ovh/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/48-metro-availability/guide.pt-pt.md

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.pt/&ovhSubsidiary=pt)
 - Access to your clusters via Prism Central
-- You need to have 3 Nutanix clusters within the OVHcloud infrastructure with **Pack Advanced** licences, if you have a package offer on both clusters in the P.R.A.
+- You need to have 3 Nutanix clusters within the OVHcloud infrastructure with **Pro** or **Ultimate** packs if you have a Nutanix on OVHcloud packaged service on both clusters in the P.R.A.
 These 3 clusters will need to be at remote sites for maximum security.
 - You must have less than 5 ms of latency between the two replicated clusters.
 Please note that latency is not covered by SLAs.

 ## Introduction